ucb-bar/midas-release/README.md

 # MIDAS Beta v0.1

+## Deprecation Warning: This repository is deprecated as we've opened up the [internal MIDAS github repository](https://github.com/ucb-bar/midas).
+Please open issues and PRs there.

 MIDAS is a simulation framework that automatically generates an FPGA-accelerated simulator from a Chisel-based RTL design.
 MIDAS expands on the work of [Strober](http://dl.acm.org/citation.cfm?id=3001151) that was originally developed for sample-based energy simulation.

 ## Host vs Target